lauthieb/code-notes/README.md

 ```

-### Roadmap to V1.2.0 💪🏻
+### Roadmap to V1.3.0 💪🏻

-This version 1.1 is totally local and have multi snippets support, but we have a lot of ideas to make this app better !

-To follow the progression, go to the [V1.2.0 roadmap project section](https://github.com/lauthieb/code-notes/projects/3) !
+To follow the progression, go to the [V1.3.0 roadmap project section](https://github.com/lauthieb/code-notes/projects/4) !

 Feel free to [add an issue](https://github.com/lauthieb/code-notes/issues/new) if you find some bugs or you have any ideas of evolutions 😃